-The audited financial statements of the Issuer as of and for the years ended June 30, 2009 and 2008 are attached hereto as APPENDIX E. The Issuer's financial statements include information with respect to its loan programs generally, including its FFELP loan program and other information regarding the Issuer.
-These financial statements are included for general background purposes only.
+The audited financial statements of the Issuer as of and for the years ended June 30, 2011 and 2010 are attached hereto as APPENDIX E. The Issuer's financial statements include information with respect to its loan programs generally, including its FFELP loan program and other information regarding the Issuer.
+These financial statements are included for general background purposes only and for the convenience of noteholders.
 Since the notes are limited obligations of the Issuer, payable solely from the financed student loans and other assets pledged to the Trustee under the Indenture, the overall financial status of the Issuer, or that of its other programs, does not indicate and does not affect whether the trust estate created under the Indenture will be sufficient to fund the timely and full payment of principal and interest on the notes.
 See "SECURITY AND SOURCES OF PAYMENT FOR THE NOTES."

-The Issuer's financial information included in this Offering Memorandum that is reported as of June 30, 2010 is unaudited.
+The Issuer's financial information included in this Offering Memorandum that is reported as of any date other than for the years ended June 30, 2011 or 2010 is unaudited.